 - Run your empty washing machine through a normal cycle only swap detergent for bleach or white vinegar.
 This removes any detergent residue and leaves your drum nice and clean.
 Now leave your machine door open to allow it to dry.

 - Turn off the water supply by twisting the hot and cold water supply valves in a clockwise direction.
 (You’ll find these behind your washing machine).

 - Unplug your power source and wrap your cord securing it tightly with string or tape.

 - Disconnect the hoses from the valves making sure you have a bucket handy in case there’s still some water left in them.

 - Disconnect the hoses from the washing machine as well as the drain hose at the back.

 - Give the outside of your machine a good clean.

 - Install washer locks – this is where your owner’s manual will come in handy since it will tell you precisely how to prepare your particular machine for transport.
-Usually you need to install washer locks which keep the drum and other parts in place.
+Usually, you need to install washer locks that keep the drum and other parts in place.
 If you don’t have the original locks that came with your machine then you can purchase them from the manufacturer.

 Now that’s done all that’s left is for your removalist to secure your machine securely in the truck.

 We provide all the necessary trolleys and lifting equipment, as well as furniture pads and straps to secure your furniture and appliances safely.
-If you’re looking for a Brisbane removalist that’s works for you and not themselves then call Scotty’s today on 1300 669 409 for a free no obligation quote.
+If you’re looking for a Brisbane removalist that works for you and not themselves then call Scotty’s today on 1300 669 409 for a free no-obligation quote.